Required: 10 History Courses

 - Select at least one senior research seminar (HISTORY 450S-499S).
 This seminar is usually taken in the junior or senior year but may also be open to juniors.
 A 500-600 level course may be substituted for the capstone seminar if approved by the director of undergraduate studies and the course instructor.
 The senior thesis seminar (HISTORY 495S/496S) substitutes for the capstone seminar for those students enrolled.
 Independent study courses 393 or 394 may not substitute for either the gateway or the capstone seminar requirement.

 Advanced Placement: One (1) Advanced Placement course (with a score of 4 or 5) in any field of history may count as one of the ten required courses for the history major.
 This AP credit does not count towards meeting the Area of History, Pre-Modern, or Concentration requirements for the major.
+Effective Fall 2017: AP courses will not count toward the major for students matriculating after Fall 2017.

 Foreign Languages: Majors interested in a particular area of study benefit from knowledge of the language of that area.
 Students who contemplate graduate work are reminded that a reading knowledge of one or more foreign languages is required.